History Files Nav bar

 Prince of Transylvania, under Hungarian suzerainty.

-Conquered by the Ottoman Empire.
-Transylvania is then largely ruled through appointed princes in the same style as neighbouring Wallachia and Moldavia.
+Transylvania itself largely ruled through appointed princes in the same style as is used for neighbouring Wallachia and Moldavia.

 1526 - 1540